theboomer/SpongeDocs/source/plugin/optional.rst

 This section gives a brief summary of ``Optional`` and explains how - and perhaps more importantly why - it's used throughout the Sponge API.

-Let's start with a little history, and look at how accessors - particularly ``getters`` - typically work when not making use of ``Optional``.
+Let's start with a little history, and look at how accessors - particularly "getters" - typically work when not making use of ``Optional``.

 1. Implicit Nullable Contracts and Why They Suck